justitsi/elixir-quest/notes.md

     - Adds nil where needed for me
 - Arrays are confusing/different than JS and Python where you can just pass them and show them no questions asked (see ##Error 1)
 - Was using a list not an array; When triying to convert got ##Error 2
+- List concatenation and subtraction operators are really cool
+- Finding lack of for/while loops slightly problematic, but I can see the benefit of not having loops managed by the programmer; This is a high level language for a specific use which is not math and memory tricks :P
+- Wrote a small benchmark (`/syntax/enums.exs`) and did not see any performance difference between `.ex` and `.exs` files.

 ## Error 1
 when printing by index: